HumanSignal/label-studio/docs/source/guide/scripts.md

 !!! note
     While these details are relatively stable, we make no guarantees that they will not change in the future.

+For more information on how annotations are stored and formatted, see [How Label Studio saves results in annotations](task_format#How-Label-Studio-saves-results-in-annotations).

 ### Regions

 !!! note
     These are used within `Htx.annotationStore.selected`.
 For example, `.regions` would be specified as `Htx.annotationStore.selected.regions`.
-For an example of this in use, see [HyperText video and time series sync](script_examples#HyperText-video-and-time-series-sync), [Bulk text labeling with regex](script_examples#Bulk-text-labeling-with-regex), and [Bulk creation and deletion operations with keyboard shortcut](script_examples#bulk-creation-and-deletion-operations-with-keyboard-shortcut).
+For an example of this in use, see [Bulk text labeling with regex](script_examples#Bulk-text-labeling-with-regex).

-For more information on how regions are stored and formatted, see [How Label Studio saves results in annotations](task_format#How-Label-Studio-saves-results-in-annotations).

 ##### `.areas`